Foreign relations of Ireland: Main relationships

+Ireland was not invited to join the United Nations when it was formed in 1945.
+Both Washington and London were opposed because of Ireland's neutrality during the war.
+Ireland applied in 1946 and the US and UK voted approval, but the Soviet Union vetoed it.
+Ireland was finally admitted to the UN in 1955.
+It joined the European Economic Community (EEC) in 1973; it is now known as the European Union (EU).
+In 1974 it began the Irish Aid programme to provide assistance to developing countries.
+In 1991 it established the Irish Institute of International and European Affairs to conduct research and analysis on international and European affairs.
+In 1992 the Irish Refugee Council began as a humanitarian advocate for the rights of refugees and asylum seekers in Ireland.

 United Kingdom

-Since at least the 1100s Ireland, as a result of military conquest, has had political connections with the United Kingdom and its predecessor states, with the whole island becoming a part of the United Kingdom of Great Britain and Ireland from 1801 to 1922.
+Since at least the 12th century Ireland, as a result of military conquest, has had political connections with the United Kingdom and its predecessor states, with the whole island becoming a part of the United Kingdom of Great Britain and Ireland from 1801 to 1922.
 From the time Ireland became independent from the United Kingdom in 1922, the two countries have been involved in a dispute over the status of Northern Ireland.
 Articles 2 and 3 of the Constitution of Ireland formerly claimed Northern Ireland as a part of the "national territory", though in practice the Irish government did recognise the UK's jurisdiction over the region.

 From the onset of the Troubles in 1969, the two governments sought to bring the violence to an end.
 The Sunningdale Agreement of 1973 and the Anglo-Irish Agreement of 1985 were important steps in this process.
 In 1998, both states signed the Good Friday Agreement and now co-operate closely to find a solution to the region's problems.
 Articles 2 and 3 of the Constitution of Ireland were amended as part of this agreement, the territorial claim being replaced with a statement of aspiration to unite the people of the island of Ireland.
 As part of the Good Friday Agreement, the states also ended their dispute over their respective names: Ireland and the United Kingdom of Great Britain and Northern Ireland.
 Each agreed to accept and use the others' correct name.